mthoren-adi/scipy_proceedings/papers/adi_sdg/adi_scipycon_pynotebook.rst

     plt.xlabel("frequency")
     plt.show()

-The `script <https://github.com/mthoren-adi/precision_adc_toolbox/blob/master/trace_ad7124_filter_with_m2k.py>`__ will set the m2k’s waveform generator to generate a sinewave at 10Hz, capture 1024 data points, calculate the RMS value, then append the result to a list.
-It will then step through frequencies up to 250Hz, then plot the result as shown in Figure 26.

 .. figure:: ad7124_filter_resp_measured.png
    :scale: 50 %

    AD7124 Measured Filter Response, 128sps
    :label:`measresp`

-So while it’s difficult to measure high attenuation values without quite a bit more care, the response of the first couple of major “lobes” is apparent.
-At this point, you’re all set up to send your own waveforms to the AD7124 and see how it responds, just replace the sinewave data that is pushed to the m2k with your own data.
+While measuring high attenuation values requires a quieter and lower distortion signal generator, the response of the first few major “lobes” is apparent with this setup.

 Modeling ADC filters
 --------------------

 The ability to measure an ADC’s filter response is a practical tool for bench verification.
-However, in order to fully simulate applications, a model of the filter is needed.
+However, in order to fully simulate a signal chain, a model of the filter is needed.
 This isn’t explicitly provided for many converters (including the AD7124-8), but a workable model can be reverse engineered from the information provided in the datasheet.

 Note that what follows is only a model of the AD7124-8 filters, it is not a bit-accurate representation.
 Refer to the AD7124-8 datasheet for all guaranteed parameters.